imran678khan/CurrencyConversion/README.md

 ## Select IIS from VS to Run project over local IIS Server

-### exchangeRates.json file is placed with CurrencyConversion project to react all exchange rate values.
+### exchangeRates.json file is placed with CurrencyConversion project to read all exchange rate values.

 ### to override exchange rate that we got from exchangeRates.json you need to set enviroment variables example set enviroment variable   USD_TO_INR:33 that will override the value found in exchangeRates.json file